PINTO0309/human-instance-segmentation/README.md

 English / [日本語](./README_jp.md)

+❗Note❗

+The README was written entirely by Claude Code, so it contains non-existent command line options.
+Please check the options yourself and replace them correctly.
+Pull requests are welcome.

+---

 A lightweight ROI-based hierarchical instance segmentation model for human detection with knowledge distillation from EfficientNet-based teacher models.
 The model achieves efficient real-time performance through a two-stage hierarchical architecture and temperature progression distillation techniques.

 - Instance Segmentation Mode